rafaelfcardoso/rafaelfcardoso/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Rafael Cardoso!
-A Software Engineer training in back-end development.
+A Software Engineer training in JavaScript web development.
 Experience with the technologies in the toolbox below.
 <p>
 My passion with web development started in 2020 when I needed to deploy machine learning models.
 So I learned JavaScript and today I'm doing a full stack development training at Trybe.
 </p>